FazelSaeedi/Crawler/README.md

-6 - now you can Run Project comfortably
+6 - now you can Run Main.py comfortably

 -------------------------------------------------------------------------------------